fergald/explainer-bfcache-ccns/api.md

 have any cookie change within 3.5 minutes of entering BFCache.
 Fewer than 5% have any [secure cookie][secure-cookie] change in that time.

+We do not have any statistics
+on the frequency of changes to stored authentication tokens since we cannot know which stored items are authentication tokens.
+We will measure how often the `Authentication` header is seen on pages with CCNS and what impact it would have if we were to continue to block cacheing of CCNS pages when we see that header used.

 ### Interaction with CCNS header